misterdjules/homepage/jekyll_version/_posts/2013-09-24-A-few-tips-for-new-freelance-developers-in-montreal.md

 - Spend a few years as a full-time employee and make contacts who trust you.
 - Save money while you are employed so that you don't need to sign a contract in the first few weeks after you left your job.
 - Grow your professionnal network on Linkedin and other profesionnal networking platforms.
-- Leave your employer respectfully, giving her plenty of time to prepare your departure.
-It will help you keep a good relationship with your old employer and colleagues, which will help you in the long term.
+- Leave your employer in good terms, giving her plenty of time to prepare your departure.
 - Choose your skills, ideally two mainstream and one niche.
 - Invest in the right hardware to be ready to tackle any challenge for the next three years.
 An high-end macbook pro is my recommendation.
 - Do paperwork that can save you money, like registering your tax numbers, as soon as possible.
 - Put your code online so that potential clients can actually see how good it is.

 On the contrary, you should _not_ do the following:
- - Build a sofisticated website.
+ - Build a complex website.
  - Incorporate your business.

-If you'd like to get much more details about some of the subjects covered in this series, you are invited to refer to the book entitled ["Le guide du travailleur autonome"](http://www.goodreads.com/book/show/7269128-le-guide-du-travailleur-autonome) written by Jean-Benoît Nadeau.
+If you'd like to get much more details about some of the subjects covered in this series, ["Le guide du travailleur autonome"](http://www.goodreads.com/book/show/7269128-le-guide-du-travailleur-autonome) written by Jean-Benoît Nadeau is highly recommended.
 Unfortunately, I own a French edition and I don't know if an English one is available.

 Next week, we'll present what to do after you left your full-time job and before you sign your first contracts.
 Until then, you're invited to share your ideas in the comments section below.
+To get notified when next articles are available, please [subscribe to my blog](/subscribe.html).

 I'm looking forward to counting you in next week!